CrimsonScholar/metview2/NOTES.md

   - This proxy is for the sake of this assessment's requirements.
 In a production scenario this proxy would likely be a model that implements chunked `canFetchMore` + `fetchMore` implementations.
+3. `_MaskedDataProxy` - Responsible for deferring calls to The MET's REST API
+  - Since Qt refreshes `data()` super often, every row initially is loaded with a fake placeholder using this model.
+Once the row actually has data, this model then notifies views to update (re-sort / re-filter / etc).
+  - By doing this, Qt can refresh all it wants and the low latency code will not cause stutters for the user.
-3. `_ArtworkSortFilterProxy` - Implements any extra sort and filter logic
+4. `_ArtworkSortFilterProxy` - Implements any extra sort and filter logic
   - Sorting requires getting an Artwork's title and that query is 90-150ms.
 This would be very slow.
 But because the other proxies before it limit the amount of data coming through, the remaining data to sort is much easier to handle for Qt.